mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 # Why Internet Protocols Avoid Centralization {#why}

-By definition, the Internet is a 'large, heterogeneous collection of interconnected systems' {{?BCP95}}; in other words, it is a network of networks.
-If a protocol is to have deployment and interoperation on an Internet scale, its operation needs to be suitable for use within and between any of those autonomous networks.
+By definition, the Internet is a 'large, heterogeneous collection of interconnected systems' {{?BCP95}}; it is often characterised as a 'network of networks'.
+If a protocol is to considered a part of the Internet, it needs to be suitable for deployment in this model, where networks are  peers who agree to facilitate communication, rather than subservient to each others' requirements.

 A centralised protocol violates this requirement by conveying power over its operation to a third party.
-This power might be a form of direct control, or it might make the activities of those who use the protocol legible in a way where they can extract value or use the information obtained to exert control elsewhere.
-When a protocol function is centralized, it becomes necessary to trust the central party to perform that function faithfully.
+Such power might be direct control, or it might make the activities of those who use the protocol legible in a way where value can be extracted or control exerted elsewhere.
+It becomes necessary to trust the central party to perform their function faithfully.

 Centralized protocols also preclude the possibility of 'permissionless innovation' -- i.e., the ability to deploy new, unforeseen applications without requiring coordination with parties other than those you are communicating with.
-While this might be acceptable for specialized protocols with limited deployment, it becomes problematic when a broad set of users and other protocols become dependent upon a centralised protocol, thereby making it an essential facility.
+While this might be acceptable for specialized protocols with limited deployment, it becomes problematic when a broad set of users become dependent upon a centralised protocol, thereby making it an essential facility.

-The Internet and its users also benefit from competition when interoperable applications and services are available from many different providers -- and especially when those users can build their own applications and services based upon interoperable standards.
+The Internet and its users also benefit from competition when interoperable applications and services are available from many different providers -- especially when those users can build their own applications and services based upon interoperable standards.

-Likewise, the availability of the Internet (as well as applications and services based upon it) improves when there are many ways to obtain access to it and them.
+Likewise, the availability of the Internet (as well as applications and services based upon it) improves when there are many ways to obtain access to them.
 While centralized services typically benefit from the focused attention that their role requires, that does not offset the reliability problems introduced by a single point of failure.
 Even in cases where such services are provided by a small pool of operators, the availability risks of centralization needs to be carefully weighed.

 To summarize, Internet protocols avoid centralization because allowing it would allow the Internet (or some part of it) to be captured by a single entity, effectively turning it into a 'walled garden' that fails to meet the architectural design goals of and user expectations for the Internet.

 # Techniques for Avoiding Internet Centralization {#how}

-Several techniques are available when protocol designers are faced with the possibility of centralization when specifying a given function, depending on the nature of the protocol and its specific requirements.
+When a protocol designer is specifying a given function, several techniques to avoid centralization are available, depending on the nature of the protocol and its specific requirements.
 The following subsections discuss some of these options, as well as their advantages and disadvantages.

 ## Decentralization